Seafort Saga: Patriarch's Hope

-While engaged in attempting to balance production, and placate the navy, captain Seafort becomes aware of political machinations within the navy.
+While engaged in attempting to balance production, and placate the navy, Captain Seafort becomes aware of political machinations within the navy.
 Some are unhappy with the secretary-general's supposed lack of desire to use the Navy as a cudgel to beat the colonies into submission, which goes against Nick's conscience.

 At the same time, Seafort comes under pressure from the head of the Earth's religious bodies, known as the patriarchs.
-They feel the captain needs to crack down on the independence of the colonies, to ensure that Earth remains Paramount in the universe, and that the patriarchs do not lose any income.
+They feel the captain needs to crack down on the independence of the colonies, to ensure that Earth remains paramount in the universe, and that the patriarchs do not lose any income.
 As he regards the patriarchs as the voice of God on Earth this troubles the captain's conscience.

 During a second meeting in New York with the patriarchs, Seafort is injured in a terrorist attack.
-A bomb explodes which causes him severe injury, and regretfully kills captain tamarov.
+A bomb explodes which causes him severe injury, and regretfully kills captain Tamarov.

-The explosion causes paralysis and Seafort's lower body confining him to a wheelchair.
+The explosion causes paralysis of Seafort's lower body confining him to a wheelchair.
 Resenting his immobility, the secretary-general becomes irritable and depressed.

-Returning to his home compound outside dc, Seafort reluctantly accepts a cadet aide, Bevin, whom he had met earlier.
-Using the young cadet as a verbal punching bag for his frustration with the eco-terrorist who have claimed credit for the explosion, the captain is additionally frustrated when Alexi tamaroff's wife brings their two children to stay with him and Arlene at the compound.
+Returning to his home compound outside DC, Seafort reluctantly accepts a cadet aide, Bevin, whom he had met earlier.
+Using the young cadet as a verbal punching bag for his frustration with the eco-terrorist who have claimed credit for the explosion, the captain is additionally frustrated when Alexi Tamarov's wife brings their two children to stay with him and Arlene at the compound.

-During this period of time, his son Philip tyre attempts to reconcile their relationship.
-It has been strained for years, following Phillips theft of his father's personal property.
+During this period of time, his son Philip Tyre attempts to reconcile their relationship.
+It has been strained for years, following Philips theft of his father's personal property.
 Philip has grown to manhood and is in a semi-committed relationship with Jared Tenere, who has achieved mental stability thanks to hormone treatments and the parenting of Robbie Boland.

-Using a combination of discipline and reward, Seafort is able to help bring Mikhail tamarov out of his shell, assisted by Derek Carr who has come to visit at Seafort's request.
-Derek and Nick tell stories of Alexi to mikhail, to help him understand his father better.
+Using a combination of discipline and reward, Seafort is able to help bring Mikhail Tamarov out of his shell, assisted by Derek Carr who has come to visit at Seafort's request.
+Derek and Nick tell stories of Alexi to Mikhail, to help him understand his father better.